Fictitious assets are expenses presented as assets.

 - What are Fictitious assets?

-- Does Fictitious assets realize cash when sold?
+- Do Fictitious assets realize cash when sold?

 - What’s Fictitious Meaning?

-- Is Fictitious assets same as intangible assets?
+- Are Fictitious assets the same as intangible assets?

 - Is Preliminary expense a capital expenditure?

-- Can we classify fictitious asset under Current Assets (or) Non-current Assets?
+- Can we classify fictitious assets under Current Assets or Non-current Assets?

-- Does Fixed Assets and Fictitious assets are one and the same?
+- Are Fixed Assets and Fictitious Assets the same?

 - Understanding the Miscellaneous expenses which are grouped under Fictitious asset: